 Hartsyard-Newtown

 Sydney’s trendy inner west suburb, Newtown, is a bustling amalgamation of flavour, colour and texture when it comes to its many cafes, bistros and diners.
 It’s a pretty nice conundrum to be in if you’re looking for a place to eat and happen to plant your feet on one of its restaurant-lined streets.
-Not only are you spoilt for choice with some of the best Newtown restaurants, but you can also sample the many flavours of the world within walking distance.
+Not only are you spoilt for choice with some of the best Newtown restaurants right on King Street, but you can also sample the many flavours of the world within walking distance.
 So get your taste buds ready and your comfy pants on.

 Bloodwood restaurant newtown